Vat photopolymerization - shaping of plastic-ceramic composites and technical ceramic components

 Surely we always focus on our customers goals: undistorted, crack-free and sharply contoured ceramics with predictable density and strength.

 In addition to customized material and process development, we offer feasibility studies or A-Z parts production.
 Whatever our customers need – filigree structural ceramics, customized functional ceramics or moulds for thermoset process – we are pleased to receive demanding geometries.

 What is Vat photopolymerization?

-“Vat” here stands for the tub into which a mass of liquid organic molecules is filled.
-In this mixture, also known as resin, the molecules have a metastable “predetermined breaking point” that allows them to combine selectively to form a solid polymer at the desired moment – through an energy input in the form of electromagnetic radiation.
+“Vat” stands for the tub into which a mass of liquid organic molecules is filled.
+In this mixture, also known as resin, the molecules have a metastable “predetermined linking point” that allows them to combine selectively to form a solid polymer at the desired moment – through an energy input in the form of electromagnetic radiation.